lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The following sections provide processing logic and the necessary ASN.1 modules necessary to use composite ML-KEM within X.509 and PKIX protocols.
 Use within the Cryptographic Message Syntax (CMS) will be covered in a separate specification.

-While composite ML-DSA keys and signature values MAY be used raw, the following sections provide conventions for using them within X.509 and other PKIX protocols such that Composite ML-DSA can be used as a drop-in replacement for existing digital signature algorithms in PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], and related protocols.
+While composite ML-KEM keys and ciphertext values MAY be used raw, the following sections provide conventions for using them within X.509 and other PKIX protocols such that Composite ML-KEM can be used as a drop-in replacement for KEM algorithms in PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], and related protocols.

 ## Encoding to DER {#sec-encoding-to-der}